cayatoasties/studybuddy/README.md

 # studybuddy.github.io
-todo list with fish buddies so u lock in!!!!
+todo list with gamification tools in the making!! i wish to add pets in this :)